-2. “The biggest thing is simply committing to eating a lot of salad during any given week (or whatever else you decided to cook with the greens purchased).”
+2. Commit to eating a lot of salad during any given week, or whatever else you decided to cook with the greens

-Once you’ve made the decision to eat 4-6 salads as meals during a week, you’ve won half the battle already.
+Once you’ve made the decision to eat 4 to 6 salads as meals (or with meals) during a week, you’ve won half the battle already.

 You can use up a ton of greens!
 Remember they will wilt as you cook them down, as they’re made of a lot of water.
-In a 9×13″ pan, 8 or so eggs, 2 cups cottage cheese (or plain Greek yogurt), a little flour, and some shredded cheese if you want.
-Wilt down a good portion of greens with whatever seasoning you like & saute any other veggies that need to be used up (green onion, tomatoes, mushroom, zucchini, whatever).
+In a 9×13″ pan, beat 8 or so eggs, with 2 cups cottage cheese (or plain Greek yogurt), a little flour, and some shredded cheese if you want.
+Wilt down a good portion of greens with whatever seasoning you like & saute any other veggies that need to be used up (green onion, tomatoes, mushroom, zucchini).
 Stir it all up in the pan with the other ingredients (no need to dirty a big bowl) and bake it, uncovered at 350 degrees F, for 45 minutes or so.
-Cheap, easy, and veggie-loaded (and therefore healthy) as you want to make it, and cleans the fridge out!
+Cheap, easy, and veggie-loaded (and therefore healthy) as you want to make it.

-6. When my greens get close to going bad I put them in the blender with some orange juice and ginger-blend them up and put them in ice cube trays and freeze them.
+When your greens are just about to turn, toss them in the blender with some orange juice and ginger.
+Blend them, transfer them to some ice cube trays, and freeze them.
 It’s great for smoothies.

 Cook pasta and drain it.
 Add the greens to the pasta while it’s still hot so they’ll wilt a bit.
 Salt and pepper, along with maybe some mayo or Greek yogurt, or whatever dressing you want.
 Add some cheese if desired.
 Toss in some other cut-up veggies like halved cherry tomatoes.